-For individuals who have Bell palsy who receive LLLT, the evidence includes two RCTs.
+For individuals who have Bell palsy who receive LLLT, the evidence includes 2 RCTs and 1 nonrandomized controlled trial.
 The relevant outcomes are symptoms, functional outcomes, QOL, and treatment-related morbidity.
-One RCT found a significant short-term benefit of LLLT over exercise.
+One RCT found a significant short-term benefit of LLLT over-exercise.
 Longer-term outcomes beyond 6 weeks were not available.
-Because Bell palsy often improves within weeks and may completely resolve within months, it is difficult to isolate specific improvements from laser therapy over the natural resolution of the illness.
+Because Bell's palsy often improves within weeks and may completely resolve within months, it is difficult to isolate specific improvements from laser therapy over the natural resolution of the illness.
 In addition, no sham-controlled trials are available.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.